 The proposal for the temporary sculpture included an ecological survey to ensure no damage to the lake or its surroundings.
-The Royal Parks has worked very closely with Christo and his team on this project and as a result The Serpentine Lake will benefit from substantial investment after the sculpture has gone.
+The Royal Parks worked very closely with Christo and his team on this project and as a result The Serpentine Lake will benefit from substantial investment after the sculpture has gone.
 This includes ecological improvements on Serpentine Island and creating new habitats, including terrestrial invertebrate habitat creation, waterfowl refuges, heron baskets and bird and bat boxes.
 Works will improve conditions in the lake, including litter clearance and the re-treatment of Phoslock on the lakebed, to reduce the growth of harmful algae, and are scheduled to take place at a time to cause minimal disruption to wildlife and habitats.

-The Serpentine Mobile Tours, supported by Bloomberg Philanthropies, offer visitors the opportunity to discover more about the exhibition, the sculpture and Christo and Jeanne-Claude’s practice through new audio, video and text content.
-It also features an interactive map to guide visitors between the various Serpentine sites: Serpentine Gallery, Serpentine Pavilion, Serpentine Sackler Gallery and The London Mastaba.
+The Serpentine Mobile Tours, supported by Bloomberg Philanthropies, offered visitors the opportunity to discover more about the exhibition, the sculpture and Christo and Jeanne-Claude’s practice through new audio, video and text content.
+It also featured an interactive map to guide visitors between the various Serpentine sites: Serpentine Gallery, Serpentine Pavilion, Serpentine Sackler Gallery and The London Mastaba.
 The Mobile Tour is accessible and free for all at sgtours.org.

-From 10 July, The London Mastaba can also be experienced in virtual reality via the Acute Art app for free.
+The London Mastaba can also be experienced in virtual reality via the Acute Art app for free.
 Users can reach an elevation of 30m to look down on the temporary sculpture from a bird’s eye view and see it virtually at different times of day, from sunrise to sunset.
 Visit the Acute Art Museum on Steam or HTC Viveport for the full interactive experience or download the Acute Art app at Apple Store, Google Play or at sgtours.org.